hammettj/coding-challenge-merge-intervals/README.md

     * thus `end` must be greater than `begin`

 ### Solution
-First we need to sort the input list in ascending order by `begin` (we do also remove duplicates to be a faster).
+First we need to sort the input list in ascending order by `begin` (we do also remove duplicates to be a bit faster).
 This way we don't have to loop through the list twice as we know the previous interval's `begin` is always less than or equal to the current one's.
 The next step is to iterate over the sorted list after storing the first interval as the `current lowest interval`.
 Inside the loop we can then check if the current interval's `begin` is less